 - Cost Reduction – Companies often want to cut both hard and soft costs.
 Hard costs are shown on the balance sheet.
 Soft costs are harder to quantify but really matter – things like a lack of product for service spares, and tracking.

-- Better management & control of test, screen and repair processes – Company goals differ, but this goal involves setting up processes that return a set of expected results.
+- Better management & control of processes – Company goals differ, but this goal involves setting up processes that return a set of expected results.

-Step 2: Turn Your Strategy into an Actual Plan
+Step 2: Turn Your Global Expansion Strategy into an Actual Plan

 How?
 That’s always the hard part.
 There are many planning items to consider: